Prockia crucis: Common names

-Prockia crucis goes by several common names, especially in Portuguese; these names reportedly include cuiteleiro, guaçatunga-coração, guaiapá-manso, marmeladinha, and the most prevalent term, guasimilla.
+Aside from the name guasimilla in English, Prockia crucis goes by several common names, especially in Portuguese; these names reportedly include cuiteleiro, guaçatunga-coração, guaiapá-manso, and marmeladinha.

 Uses

 Prockia crucis shows notable medicinal potential through its ethanol leaf and bark extracts, which exhibit strong antioxidant activity and acetylcholinesterase inhibition, indicating relevance for Alzheimer’s treatment.
 HPLC analysis revealed key phenolics such as gallic acid, luteolin, kaempferol, and coumarin.
 Though direct antifungal effects were limited, the extracts enhanced fluconazole efficacy against resistant Candida tropicalis, highlighting their role as antifungal modulators.
 Outside of testing, the leaves are said to have medicinal qualities, although they are not specified.

+The plant is consumed for food, but the edibility of its fruits is rather dubious; however, several species within Salicaceae produce fruits that are safe to eat, indicating that the fruits of Prockia crucis may be consumable.

-The exact uses of Prockia crucis in gardening are not specified, but it is capable of being sown; it is best to do so when it ripens, where it must be done in a partially shaded nursery seedbed.
+The exact uses of Prockia crucis in gardening are not given, but it is grown in nurseries, and is capable of being sown; it is best to do so when it ripens, where it must be done in a partially shaded nursery seedbed.
 The seeds must be gently sown on the soil surface due to their small size; a low germination rate is typical, with sprouting occurring within 40–60 days.

-The fruits are dubiously edible, and are consumed for food; although its edibility is not explicitly mentioned, several species within Salicaceae produce fruits that are safe to eat, indicating that the fruits of Prockia crucis may be consumable.

 Conservation status

 Prockia crucis boasts a large and stable population; it is not experiencing any known threats, and is present in many protected areas, additionally having ex-situ locations.
-As a result of these factors, the species has a conservation status of least concern under the IUCN Red List.
+As a result of these factors, the species has a conservation status of least concern on the IUCN Red List.